Spondylosis: Treatment

+Noninvasive treatment options specifically for lumbar spondylosis can include transcutaneous electrical nerve stimulation, which involves electrodes being attached to the skin and it sending electrical impulses to alleviate pain.
+Another option is to use a brace for a lumbar support and to minimize unnecessary harmful movements while promoting good posture.
+Heat and massage can temporarily alleviate symptoms, too.

 Surgery

 Current surgical procedures used to treat spondylosis aim to alleviate the signs and symptoms of the disease by decreasing pressure in the spinal canal (decompression surgery) and/or by controlling spine movement (fusion surgery) but the evidence is limited in support of some aspects of these procedures.

+In cervical myelopathy, if the spine still retains its neutral or lordotic alignment, with one or two involved spinal segments, anterior approaches such as anterior cervical discectomy (removal of the intervertebral disc) and fusion (joining two or more vertebrae together), anterior cervical corpectomy (removal of vertebral body) and fusion, and cervical arthroplasty (joint surgery) can be used to relieve the spinal cord from compression.
+The anterior approach is also preferred when the source of compression arises from the anterior part of the cervical canal.
+If the cervical spine is in a fixed kyphotic position and with one to two involved spinal segments, posterior approaches such as laminoplasty (removal of lamina with a bone graft or metal plate as replacement) or laminectomy (removal of lamina without any replacement) with or without fusion can be used for decompression.
+The posterior approach is also used when the source of compression arises from the posterior part of the spinal canal.
+The posterior approach also avoids some technical challenges associated with the anterior approach, such as obesity, short neck, barrel chest, or previous anterior neck surgery.
+If three or more spinal segments are involved, both anterior and posterior approaches are used.

 Decompression surgery: The vertebral column can be operated on from both an anterior and posterior approach.
 The approach varies depending on the site and cause of root compression.
 Commonly, osteophytes and portions of intervertebral disc are removed.

 Fusion surgery: Performed when there is evidence of spinal instability or mal-alignment.
 Use of instrumentation (such as pedicle screws) in fusion surgeries varies across studies.